ISO 3166-2:US

-Each code consists of two parts, separated by a hyphen.
+Each code consists of two parts separated by a hyphen.
 The first part is US, the ISO 3166-1 alpha-2 code of the United States.
 The second part is two letters, which is the postal abbreviation of the state, district, or outlying area, except the United States Minor Outlying Islands which do not have a postal abbreviation.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

-Click on the button in the header to sort each column.

 Subdivisions included in ISO 3166-1

 Besides being included as subdivisions of the United States in ISO 3166-2, the outlying areas are also officially assigned their own country codes in ISO 3166-1.